 Namibe

 Namibe is a little seaside town.
-I was initially going to take the bus there from Lubango, but at the bus station I jumped in with a guy in a 4x4 going the same route who was hustling for 3 passengers to make some extra cash.
-He turned out to be an army general.
+I was initially going to take the bus there from Lubango, but at the bus station I jumped in with an army general in a 4x4 going the same route, hustling for 3 passengers to make some extra cash.
 When we arrived in Namibe, he organised for his brother to show me around for a fee, I asked for the exact price, he kept telling me it would be cheap and negotiable.
-Never trust army generals.
-After we met his brother, they drove me outside in the desert, parked up and said they wanted $45 for their tour guide services, which was a bit extortionate.
+Never trust army people.
+After we met his brother, they drove me outside in the desert, parked up and said they wanted $45 for their tour guide services, which was extortionate.
 However considering I was in the middle of nowhere, I did not put up much of a resistance.

 They took me to see a plant, welwitschia mirabilis, which only grows in the Angolan desert.
 It has that unpronounceable name because it was discovered by an Austrian botanist named Friedrich Welwitsch.
-Apparently, he was so overcome by his find that he knelt down next to it and stared for hours!
+Apparently, he was so overcome by his find that he knelt down next to it and stared for hours.
 The plant core was used as food for people in earlier times.
 It's apparently very tasty either raw or baked in hot ashes.
-Afterwards, we went back into Namibe, to explore the picturesque little town and beach with rusting hulks.
+Afterwards, we went back into Namibe, to explore the town and beach sprinkled with numerous rusting hulks.

 I took the bus back from Namibe to Lubango, the driver dropped me off at the wrong street, it was late at night and most of the streets had no lights, so I spent over an hour asking around trying to find my way back, only to be given different directions every time (no one spoke English).
 One guy even kept following me.
 Eventually, I found the place but to get there I had to cross a small wooded area in complete darkness.
-Using my dim cellphone light to guide the way, the final hurdle was crossing a huge pool of sewage, the heavy rain had overflowed the drains to the surface.
-With no turning back, I tried to think of my happiest memories as I walked through that stench and I said goodbye to my shoes.
+Using my dim cellphone light to guide the way, the final hurdle was crossing a huge pool of burstout sewage, the heavy rain had overflowed the drains to the surface.
+With no turning back, I tried to think of my happiest memories as I walked through that stench and bid adieu to my shoes shortly after.

 Luanda

 I caught an internal flight to Luanda with Angola Airlines.
 Interestingly, they line up all the hold luggage {after it was already checked-in at the desks} in front of the plane just before boarding and you have to physically show them yours otherwise it does not get loaded on the plane.
 When I got to passport control, the officer drew a big 5 with his finger, making it clear he wanted money.
-I thought 5 Kwanzas is such a small amount ($0.04), I was actually more surprised.
-I handed over a 5 note he started laughing, saying he meant 5000 (~$40).
+I initially thought he wanted 5 Kwanzas which is such a small amount ($0.04), I handed over a 5 note he started laughing, saying he meant 5000 (~$40).
 I just kept persistently mumbling the words "estudante, estudante" (ie student) until he eventually let me through.

 I met a lawyer on the plane and after I landed, since I didn't have a place to stay in Luanda, he told his driver to take me to his friend house.
 The next day, we checked out the city which was gridlocked with traffic, and the outskirts where many relics of the civil war such as rusting tanks and unexploded mines are scattered.
-True to the rumours, Luanda was very expensive, I paid $13 for a meagre tuna sandwich, I ate that sandwich very slowly.
+True to the rumours, Luanda was very expensive.

 I also saw tons of oil tankers parked off the coast.
 For a country so rich in oil, poverty was rampant and widespread.
 All because the billions of dollars of oil money go straight into the pockets of corrupt politicians while the rest of the country is starving.